technet/brackets.clipbox/README.md

 Another simple extension which remembers last few copied texts and allow you to access them and paste back whenever needed.
 This will capture <kbd>Ctrl</kbd>+<kbd>C</kbd> keystrokes and store selected text in its own internal array.
 Then you can invoke the hot-key <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>V</kbd> to launch `QuickOpen` window, select and paste back.

-> This extension won't block your usual editor usage, but it seamlessly keeps history of copied texts for future reference.
+> This extension won't change how you normall copy texts (i.e. <kbd>Ctrl</kbd>+<kbd>C</kbd>), but it seamlessly keeps history of copied texts for future reference.

-There are some limitations, but considering 99% of common usage, these limitations won't be significant.
+There are some limitations, but considering 99% of common usage, these limitations won't be that significant.

 ### Usage